Subscribe Today & Receive 15% Off

 The optimal dosage of Lion's Mane mushroom for managing autism symptoms is still uncertain, as there is limited research on its use for this specific condition.
 However, anecdotal evidence suggests that higher doses of Lion's Mane may be more effective in reducing symptoms.

-The recommended daily dose of Lion's Mane for autism typically ranges from 2000 mg to 5000 mg, but it's crucial to start with a lower dose and gradually increase it to minimize the risk of side effects.
+The recommended daily dose of Lion's Mane for Autism typically ranges from 2000 mg to 5000 mg.
+However, it's crucial to start with a lower dose and gradually increase it to minimize the risk of side effects.

 FAQs About Lion's Mane Autism